There are a number of steps you should take before putting your home up for sale.

-The first thing you need to do is get a Home Report.
+If you decide to sell, the first thing you need to do is get a Home Report.
 This will give you, and potential buyers, more information about the condition and value of your home.

-The Home report has three documents - the seller completes the property questionnaire, and the single survey and energy report are prepared by a chartered surveyor.
+The Home Report has three documents - the seller completes the property questionnaire, and the single survey and energy report are prepared by a chartered surveyor.
 You can contact firms directly or get your solicitor or estate agent to do this for you.

 Even if you plan on selling your house yourself, you will still need a Home Report, unless your house is covered by one of the following situations: